sarathps93/react-suspense-data-fetching/README.md

-# react-suspense-fallback
+# React suspense for data fetching
-A demontration on react suspense fallback mechanism
+A demontration on react suspense for data fetching.

+This is not yet available in a stable version.
+For more information, find out at (https://reactjs.org/docs/concurrent-mode-suspense.html "React documentation")